Pittsburgh Car Accident Lawyer

 - Failure to warn.
 The defendant did not adequately provide instructions for use or clear warnings about potential hazards associated with using the product.

 Every car accident is different, so it’s vital that you connect with an established and knowledgeable attorney to handle your case.
-The law firm of Ronald J. Bua & Associates has served clients as Pittsburgh car accident attorney for more than 30 years and has vast experience with all types of automotive accident personal injury claims.
+The Pittsburgh injury lawyers at Ronald J. Bua & Associates have served clients in western Pennsylvania for more than 30 years and has vast experience with all types of automotive accident personal injury claims.
 If you receive injuries in a car accident, contact our team as soon as you are able for a free consultation.
 We’ll discuss the details of your case and let you know what kind of compensation you may be able to collect.